 - Always make sure any issues are reported.
 Should you suffer from antibiotic-resistance, make certain to have your physician report it.
 The CDC is amassing data to record information on antibiotic-resistant infections, causes of those infections, and risk factors, in order to assist in preventing or decreasing the amount of occurrences.

 Development of new antibiotics and diagnostic tests is a continuous process to attempt to stay ahead of resistant bacteria.
 Dr. Michael Bell, deputy director of the CDC’s Division of Healthcare Quality Promotion, shares, “We are approaching a cliff.
 If we don’t take steps to slow or stop drug resistance, we will fall back to a time when simple infections killed people.”

 We can easily all do our part to help slow this harmful trend!
-Email or call Absolute Companion Care for further information about how our compassionate caregivers in Baltimore can help.
+Email or call Absolute Companion Care for further information about how we can help with elder care Towson and the surrounding areas trust.
 Let our highly-trained care team accompany cherished older adults to medical appointments to receive vaccinations, help ensure the household environment is clean and sanitary, provide healthy meals to increase health and wellbeing, and more.
 Give us a call at 410-357-9640 to keep the older adults you love healthy and thriving!